yussif758/SPROCKET-CENTRAL/README.md

 ## MODEL DEVELOPMENT
 ### RFM Analysis
 In order to identify the top 1000 customers SPROCKET-CENTRAL should target, I used the RFM analysis method.
 This is a segmentation type that allows you to rank and segment customers based on the RFM values of their transactions.
+It is employed to ascertain which customers a company ought to focus on in order to boost revenue.

 I was able to divide the customers into five segments according to their RFM scores.
 To derive the RFM values of each customer, first we have to calculate the R (recency), F (frenquency), and M (monetary) scores of each customer using the PERCENTRANK function.
 Create a pivot table named RFM table from the "Transactions" dataset using the customer_id, recency, product_id, and profit columns.

 - Recency: Talks about how recent your transaction is as compared to the current date.
 This is determined by substracting the last transaction date from the comparison(current) date.